Prag8855/aab/content/guides/german-health-insurance.md

     You can get health insurance without an old age privision.
 It's up to 50% cheaper.
 - **You don't want children**[^20]

-Do not choose health insurance to pay as little as possible.
-This is a bad idea.

 ### Choose expat health insurance if...

 - **You apply for an [opportunity card](/glossary/Chancenkarte)**
     Expat health insurance is ideal for this.
 When you [find a job](/guides/find-a-job-in-berlin), switch to public or private health insurance.
-- **You have no choice**
+- **You have no other choice**
-    Expat health insurance is the cheapest insurance.
+    Expat health insurance is the cheapest option.
 It's a bad long-term solution, but it might be the only health insurance you can afford.
+It also works if you can't get any public or private health insurance.

 German embassies and consulates usually accept expat health insurance for a visa application.[^33]

-The [immigration office](/glossary/Ausländerbehörde) *sometimes* accepts expat health insurance, but only if it's your first residence permit.
-Expat insurance is not accepted when you change or renew a residence permit.[^21]
+The [immigration office](/glossary/Ausländerbehörde) *sometimes* accepts expat health insurance for a residence permit application.
+It sometimes works when it's your first residence permit.
+It does not work when you change or renew your residence permit.[^21]

 **[Health insurance for a visa application ➞](/guides/german-visa-health-insurance)**

 ### Choose travel insurance if...

-- **You are visiting Germany**
+- **You are a tourist**
     Travel insurance covers medical emergencies while you travel.
 It's very cheap.
 - **You apply for a [[Schengen visa]]**
     You need valid health insurance to apply for the Schengen visa.
 [HanseMerkur's Visa Plus travel insurance](/out/hansemerkur-travel) works well for this.